Sibylla of Jerusalem: Disinheritance

 The question of who would rule the kingdom as regent for Baldwin V troubled the disabled king.
 Sibylla and Guy would have the best claim to regency if Baldwin IV died.
 Her brother knew that this could only be prevented by having their marriage annulled and discussed the matter with the Latin patriarch of Jerusalem, Heraclius.
 Baldwin failed to take into account Sibylla's steadfast devotion to Guy as well as Guy's friendship with Heraclius, who may have warned Guy about Baldwin's intentions.
 Instead of going to Jerusalem with the rest of the army after lifting the siege of Kerak, Guy went straight to Ascalon and sent a message to Sibylla, who joined him there.
-The annulment could not proceed without their presence, and the couple's refusal to leave Ascalon despite the king's summons frustrated the scheme to separate them.
+The annulment could not proceed without their presence, and the couple's refusal to leave Ascalon despite Baldwin's summons frustrated the scheme to separate them.
 Baldwin next attempted to confiscate Jaffa and Ascalon but only succeeded in revoking Jaffa.

 On Baldwin IV's deathbed in early 1185, the right to rule the kingdom as regent in the name of Baldwin V, then a sickly child, was offered to Raymond of Tripoli.
 Raymond accepted the regency on the condition that the pope should, on the advice of the Holy Roman emperor and the kings of England and France, decide whether the crown should pass to Sibylla or Isabella in case of Baldwin V's premature death.
 The High Court accepted the conditions and swore an oath to him in the presence of Baldwin IV.
 Guardianship of the boy was awarded to his granduncle Joscelin of Courtenay, and they lived in Acre.
 Raymond's party was determined to prevent Sibylla's accession; they questioned her legitimacy on the basis of the annulment of her parents' marriage and emphasized that Isabella was born to a reigning king.
 The latter argument, resting on the Byzantine idea of being "born in the purple", may have come from Isabella's Byzantine mother, Maria Komnene.
 Baldwin IV died in March 1185 or before 16 May 1185 at the latest, when Baldwin V is recorded as the sole king.
 Baldwin V's paternal grandfather, Marquis William V of Montferrat, arrived in Jerusalem to safeguard the young king's rights.